morungos/morungos.github.io/resumes/lumenalta.md

 summary: |-
   Dr Stuart Watt is a consulting developer who loves the challenges of transforming rough ideas and hard problems into well-engineered technology.
-  If you have a problem, if no one else can help, call Stuart today — maybe together, you can create the solution.
 ---

 <style lang="text/css">